kelloggm/checkerframework-gradle-plugin/README.md

 }
 ```

-If you want to apply the plugin only to projects for which it has been
+To not apply the plugin only to subprojects, set the `applyToSubprojects`
-specifically request (for instance, if you
-wish to run a checker on a parent project and only some of its child projects),
-set the `applyToSubprojects`
-flag to `false` (note that disabling this behavior will require you to configure
-each subproject by hand in its `build.gradle` file by applying the plugin manually):
+flag to `false`:

 ```groovy
 checkerFramework {
   applyToSubprojects = false
 }
 ```

+Then, apply the plugin to the `build.gradle` in each subproject where you
+do want to run the checker.

 ### Incompatibility with Error Prone